Fchaubard/autoresearcherUI/README.md

-**No training runs launch until the council has reviewed and approved the codebase.** This is the default behaviour, on by default, and you cannot turn it off through the UI — it's the most important guardrail between an enthusiastic agent and a 10-GPU-hour run that was logging the wrong metric the entire time.
+**No training runs launch until the council has reviewed and approved the codebase.** This is the default behaviour, on by default, and you cannot turn it off through the UI.
+It's the most important guardrail to make sure the original code is functioning properly and avoids hallucinations.

-The dance, every time the Research Agent (re)spawns a new project:
+Every time the Research Agent (re)spawns a new project:

 ```
 agent: scaffolds program.md, train.py, prepare.py, ideas.md